Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Introduction

-In addition to the works above that aim to analyse AS and AE from the perspective of classification tasks, combining audio processing with natural language processing (NLP) has recently become a research hotspot.
-In the audio caption (AudioCap) task in DCASE 2020 \cite{Clotho_dataset}, the AEs and AS in an audio clip are described with texts in sentences to enable the conversion of audio content to captions.
-However, AudioCap focuses on the specific AE or AS-related information, such as ``\textit{birds are of chirping the chirping and various chirping}" \cite{Clotho_dataset}, but fails to explore the listener's response to the audio along the affective dimension, i.e., whether hearing birds chirping brings pleasure or annoyance to the listener.
-Despite the excellent progress made by DCASE-related studies for detecting and recognising ASs and AEs, little attention has been paid to the affective information carried by sounds.
+However, the DCASE-related works focus mainly on the objective attributes of sounds, while ignoring the effects these sounds have on people, such as the different emotions they evoke. \mybluehl{This results in the relations between various AEs and 8-dimensional (8D) affective qualities (AQs) in PAQ remaining unexplored, let alone the relations between AS, AEs, and affective responses to 8D AQs.} For example, the AAC systems often describe AEs or AS-related information, such as ``\textit{birds are of chirping the chirping and various chirping}" in the AAC task in DCASE 2020 \cite{Clotho_dataset}, but they have not explored the listener's response to the audio along the affective dimension, i.e., whether hearing birds chirping brings pleasure or annoyance to the listener. \mybluehl{Despite the substantial progress in AAC for the acoustic environment, little attention has been paid to the affective information carried by AEs in a soundscape or the soundscape as a whole.
+More specifically, there is a significant research gap in captioning that links the acoustic environments (ASs and AEs) and the human-perceived AQs of soundscapes.}

-To fill this research gap, we propose the \textbf{s}ound\textbf{s}cape \textbf{c}aptioning (SoundSCap) task where the content of audio recordings from a soundscape is described using context-aware text with three perspectives of the AS, AE, and emotion-related AQ.
-This enables affective information exploration for soundscape, thereby complementing the computational analysis of AS and AE, represented by DCASE \cite{dcase2013, dcase2016, dcase2017} and AudioCap \cite{Clotho_dataset}.
-Inspired by the excellent performance of large language models (LLMs) \cite{openai_chatgpt} on NLP tasks, we propose a LLM-based automatic soundscape captioner (SoundSCaper) for the SoundSCap task by integrating coarse-grained ASs, fine-grained AEs, and human-perceived AQs information within the soundscape.
-SoundSCaper integrates rich prior knowledge in the general-purpose LLM represented by the generative pre-trained transformer (GPT) \cite{GPT4}, automatically generating captions to describe soundscape content from the perspectives of AS, AE, and AQ.
-This paper strives to advance machine listening by linking it with affective computing and contextual interpretation, thus going beyond conventional recognition and classification of sounds.
-Our work offers the potential to enable machines to have a comprehensive and emotionally attuned perception of auditory scenes and events.
+\mybluehl{To fill this research gap, we propose a new task, called \textit{affective soundscape captioning} (ASSC), where a soundscape is described using context-aware texts, detailing AS, AE, and emotion-related AQ.
+This enables the exploration of affective information from anthropocentric soundscapes, as defined in ISO 12913-1:2014 \cite{ISO_soundscape}.
+Inspired by recent advancements in large language models (LLMs) \cite{openai_chatgpt}, we propose an LLM-based soundscape caption system (SoundSCaper) for the ASSC task by integrating coarse-grained ASs, fine-grained AEs, and human-perceived AQs.
+SoundSCaper integrates the rich prior knowledge in LLMs like generative pre-trained transformer (GPT) models \cite{GPT4}, enabling context-sensitive and affectively meaningful descriptions of soundscapes. }